znaq/peatio/docs/api/peatio_user_api_v2.md

 #### GET
 ##### Description:

-Get your orders, results is paginated.
+Get your orders, result is paginated.

 ##### Parameters